NapesWeaver/ip-mapper/README.md

 # IP Locator
 A web application for displaying basic user network information and for mapping the physical location of Internet Protocol version 4 addresses.

-Users may enter valid IPv4 dotted-quad addresses and map them either radially (starting from the user's location) or in a traceroute fasion.
+Users may enter valid IPv4 dotted-quad addresses and map them either radially (starting from the user's location) or in a traceroute fashion.

 ## Summary